Josephson quantum spin thermodynamics: Results

-In Fig.~3 we plot work done $W$ (Eq.~\eqref{work}) and efficiency $\eta$ of Josephson quantum heat engine and compare no flip with spin flip processes.
-In Figs.~3(a) and 3(c), $W$ and $\eta$ are plotted as function of maximal phase change $\varphi_{f}$ during the cycle.
-The reason we plot work done, efficiency and COP as function of phase is because phase lends itself to external control via magnetic flux enclosed in Josephson junction loop, see Fig.~1.
-We consider here right reservoir to be hot and left reservoir to be cold, i.e., $T_{R}>T_{L}$.
-In the inset of Fig.~3(a), we show Free energy as function of $\varphi_{f}$.
-In Fig.~3(a) we see that $W$ is maximum at $\varphi_{f}=\pi$, irrespective of spin-flip scattering, however magnitude of $W_{max}$ for no flip process is much smaller than spin-flip process.
-In presence of spin-flip scattering magnitude of $W$ at $\varphi_{f}=\pi$, i.e., $W=1.15\Delta$ is maximum work done by our system.
-From inset of Fig.~3(a), we notice that Free energy is minimum at $\varphi_{f}=0$, i.e., when system shows $0$-junction behavior.
-From Fig.~3(c), we notice that at $\varphi_{f}=\pi$, efficiency $\eta$ for no flip case is a little bit larger than spin-flip case.
-Thus, spin flip process is better for work done, but no flip process is better for efficiency.
-In Figs.~3(b) and 3(d) we show dependence of work done and efficiency on $T_{R}$ for fixed $k_{B}T_{L}=0.01\Delta$ and compare the cycle's performance for no flip and spin flip scattering.
-In addition we plot Carnot efficiency in Fig.~3(d).
-Three important take home messages from Fig.~3 are (i) work done is maximum at $\varphi_{f}=\pi$ (see Fig.~3(a)), (ii) spin-flip scattering enhances work done (see Fig.~3(a)) and (iii) at $k_{B}T_{R}=0.6\Delta$, work done is maximum (see Fig.~3(b)).
+In presence of spin-flip scattering magnitude of $W$ at $\varphi_{f}=\pi$, i.e., {$W=0.735\Delta$} is maximum work done by our system.
+From inset of Fig.~5(a), we notice that Free energy is minimum at $\varphi=0$, i.e., when system shows $0$-junction behavior.
+From Fig.~5(c), we notice that at $\varphi_{f}=\pi$, efficiency $\eta$ for no flip case is a little bit larger than spin-flip case.
+Thus, spin flip process is better for work done, but no flip process is better for efficiency. {For our system total work done $W$ is larger for spin flip case as compared to no flip case.
+Since the magnitude of Josephson current and Free energy for spin flip case are larger which enhances the work done.
+However, efficiency is defined as $\eta=\frac{W}{Q_{R}}$, where $Q_{R}$ is the heat exchanged with right reservoir.
+We find that in presence of spin flip scattering $Q_{R}$ is larger for spin flip case than for no-flip case similar to Josephson current.
+However, the ratio $\frac{W}{Q_{R}}$ at $\varphi_{f}=\pi$ for no flip case is slightly larger than spin flip case.
+Thus, in this paper when $W$ is maximum, the corresponding efficiency $\eta$ is larger for no flip case than spin flip case.} In Figs.~5(b) and 5(d) we show dependence of work done and efficiency on $T_{R}$ for fixed $k_{B}T_{L}=0.01\Delta$ and compare the cycle's performance for no flip and spin flip scattering.
+In addition we plot Carnot efficiency in Fig.~5(d).
+Three important take home messages from Fig.~5 are (i) work done is maximum at $\varphi_{f}=\pi$ (see Fig.~5(a)), (ii) spin-flip scattering enhances work done (see Fig.~5(a)) and (iii) at {$k_{B}T_{R}=0.32\Delta$}, work done is maximum (see Fig.~5(b)).

-From Fig.~3(d), we notice that for small values of $T_{R}$, efficiency of a Josephson-Stirling engine is equal to Carnot efficiency $\eta_{C}$ regardless of spin-flip scattering, while at large values of $T_{R}$ in absence of spin-flip scattering, engine is more efficient and efficiency is close to Carnot limit.
+From Fig.~5(d), we notice that for small values of $T_{R}$, efficiency of a Josephson-Stirling engine is equal to Carnot efficiency $\eta_{C}$ regardless of spin-flip scattering, while at large values of $T_{R}$ in absence of spin-flip scattering, engine is more efficient and efficiency is close to Carnot limit.
 The reason we take low values of exchange coupling $J$ ($=0.1$) is because for these values of $J$ we get maximum work output \textquoteleft$W$\textquoteright{} and efficiency \textquoteleft$\eta$\textquoteright.